When Function Meets Focal Point | The Latest in Range Hood Design

 Decide on design

 An easy way to dive into the design of a range hood is to start with the style of hood, then choose how to incorporate and customize it.
 There are four basic styles of range hoods: undercabinet, wall mount with exposed chimney, ceiling mount, and vent insert.
-All of these range hoods serve the same purpose: to hide the venting needed to remove smoke, moisture, grease and smells from your kitchen while cooking.
+All of these range hoods serve the same purpose: to hide the venting needed to remove smoke, moisture, grease and smells from your kitchen while cooking, learn about the Bi Fold Doors.

 An undercabinet range hood is exactly as it sounds.
 It sits under your cabinetry with the ductwork hidden in an upper cabinet.
 It can be installed flush against the cabinets, or have an exposed hood over the cooktop.
 There is limited ability to alter this hood as many styles are offered in stainless steel.
 However, with the ever-changing look of appliances in the kitchen, the availability of different colors is on the rise.
 A wall-mount hood is a large vent with a long decorative flue that is attached to the wall and travels up to the ceiling, hiding the ductwork.
 Very similar to this is a ceiling mount, which has a long flue with a vent that hangs down over a kitchen island cooktop.
 Both styles feature a modern look, with clean lines and stainless-steel finishes.
 However, similar to the undercabinet hoods, more colors, styles and finishes are emerging as kitchen design evolves.
 The most versatile style of range hood is the vent insert.
 An insert is basically the mechanics of the range vent hidden behind any type of hood.
 Here is where homeowners can really make an impact with materials, color, size and style.